 The Company's standard credit terms vary from 30 to 120 days, depending on the class of trade and customary terms within a territory, so accounts receivable is affected by the mix of purchasers within the period.
 As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion or for certain sales.
 The Company has agreed to credit terms of up to 150 days with our distributor in the Republic of South Africa.
-For the most recent order of 15 million units under the last Brazil tender, the Company has agreed to up to 360 days credit terms with our distributor in Brazil subject to earlier payment upon receipt of payment by the distributor from the Brazilian Government.
+For the order of 15 million units under the Brazil tender in 2014, the Company agreed to up to 360 days credit terms with our distributor in Brazil subject to earlier payment upon receipt of payment by the distributor from the Brazilian Government.
 See discussion of receivables in Note 4.
-For the past twelve months, the Company's average days' sales outstanding was approximately 207 days.
+For the past twelve months, the Company's average days' sales outstanding was approximately 133 days.